minhphan88/minhphan88.github.io/_processing/Python.md

 permalink: /processing/python
 ---
 ## About the project
   The objective of this project is to predict the revenue-related metric using the dataset provided by a client, an ad agency.
 This project has two phases.
 Phase I focuses on data preprocessing and exploration, as covered in this report.
-We shall present model building in Phase II[link](/machinelearning/machinelearning-google).
+We shall present model building in Phase II [(link)](/machinelearning/machinelearning-google).
   The project is an example of data preprocessing in Python

 ## Goal